 What if you could navigate Google Chrome at lightning speed?

-Thus, I narrowed it down to only the most useful keyboard shortcuts that make me more efficient.
+I narrowed it down to the most useful keyboard shortcuts that make me more efficient.

 I always knew keyboard shortcuts existed, but I never realized the extent of how much time I'd save.
 It's insane how much faster I can navigate the Internet since learning these.

 The best part?
 They only take two minutes to learn.
-Try them out as you read this article:
+Try them out as you read this article:1.
+Open new tab

 To open a new tab, hold Command and press T. For PC, hold Ctrl and press T.